kasbench/globeco-portfolio-accounting-service/@cursor-log.md

 - `.github/workflows/docker-build.yml`: Added checkout step, fixed permissions, enhanced SARIF upload

 **Result:** GitHub Actions workflow now successfully uploads Trivy security scan results to GitHub Security tab, enabling proper vulnerability monitoring and security alerting for the Docker images.

+## 2025-01-30 - Update All Manifests in Deployments/ to Use 'globeco' Namespace

+**Request:** User requested to update all manifests in deployments/ to use the 'globeco' namespace (removing creation of the namespace itself), update scripts/k8s-deploy.sh to not create the namespace and to use 'globeco' as default, and add scripts/k8s-destroy.sh to delete all resources except the namespace, as requested by the user.

+**Action Taken:**

+**✅ Updated Deployment Manifests:**
+- Updated all deployment manifests to use 'globeco' namespace
+- Removed namespace creation from manifests
+- Updated `k8s-deploy.sh` to use 'globeco' namespace as default
+- Added `k8s-destroy.sh` script for resource cleanup

+**✅ Updated Configuration Files:**
+- Updated `deployments/configmap.yaml` to include namespace
+- Updated `deployments/secrets.yaml` to include namespace
+- Updated `deployments/ingress.yaml` to include namespace
+- Updated `deployments/hpa.yaml` to include namespace
+- Updated `deployments/postgres.yaml` to include namespace
+- Updated `deployments/hazelcast.yaml` to include namespace
+- Updated `deployments/namespace.yaml` to include namespace

+**✅ Updated Deployment Scripts:**
+- Updated `scripts/k8s-deploy.sh` to use 'globeco' namespace as default
+- Added `k8s-destroy.sh` script for resource cleanup

+**✅ Updated Documentation:**
+- Updated `deployments/README.md` to include namespace information
+- Added `k8s-destroy.sh` script to documentation

+**Result:** All manifests now use 'globeco' namespace.
+The namespace is no longer created manually.
+The deployment scripts now use 'globeco' namespace as default.
+The destroy script cleans up all resources except the namespace.

+## 2025-01-30 - Split k8s-deploy.sh and k8s-destroy.sh into Component Scripts

+**Request:** User requested to break up k8s-deploy.sh and k8s-destroy.sh into three scripts each: one for Hazelcast, one for Postgres, and one for everything else (App).

+**Action Taken:**
+- Created scripts/k8s-deploy-hazelcast.sh and scripts/k8s-destroy-hazelcast.sh for Hazelcast resources.
+- Created scripts/k8s-deploy-postgres.sh and scripts/k8s-destroy-postgres.sh for Postgres resources.
+- Created scripts/k8s-deploy-app.sh and scripts/k8s-destroy-app.sh for all other (App) resources.
+- Each script includes safety checks, color output, and help, and only manages its respective resources.

+**Result:**
+- Deployment and destroy operations can now be performed independently for Hazelcast, Postgres, and the main application resources.